arloan/appconf/README.md

 # AppConf

-**AppConf** is a ruby gem used to query values of hierarchically organized configuration items from a series of configuration YAML files in priority, via dot split item path names.
+**AppConf** is a ruby gem used to query config values from one ore more series of YAML configuration files in priority, via dot split item path names.